The fig as we know it is thought to have originated in Asia Minor, with the

 Fig fruit have a fascinating botany: firstly they are not a true fruit, but a swollen receptacle that is filled with tiny flowers that in the wild fig tree are pollinated by a small wasp just a millimetre long that crawls inside the female fig carrying pollen.
 The pollen comes from a male fig, called the caprifig, that grows on a separate male tree, ie fig is dioecious.
 The male caprifigs then act as brood chambers for the eggs of the wasp and when the adult wasps emerge, carrying pollen to the female trees in early summer, the cycle continues.

-This process, called caprification has to happen today, in the figs known as Smyrna figs which are common throughout the Mediterranean.
-The figs we know and grow here are of the common or Adriatic fig variety, which are parthenocarpic, that is the figs swell and ripen without the need for pollination.
-There is no need for the fig wasp, conveniently, as their range does not extend to these islands with cooler climate.
+This process, called caprification has to happen today in the figs known as Smyrna figs which are common throughout the Mediterranean.
+The figs we know and grow in the British Isles are of the common or Adriatic fig variety, which are parthenocarpic, that is the figs swell and ripen without the need for pollination.
+There is no need for the fig wasp, conveniently, as their range does not extend to these islands with a cooler climate.

 To keep it fruitful, a common fig should be pruned to keep it compact.
 This is best achieved by pruning tips of branches in April, later reducing the resulting side shoots to four leaves in June.
 If a fig tree has grown leggy, a lot of the old wood can be removed in March, bearing in mind that this could remove most of that year’s crop!
 A balance has to struck between removal of old wood and keeping a good supply of tiny figs for that year’s crop.